simonklee/clean_form/readme.md

 1. Copy `clean_form.less` to your website directory.

 2. Define form classes in a separate `less`-file.
-You can define these classes in `clean_form.less`, but keeping them in a separate file makes upgrades of clean_form a whole lot easier.
+Keeping them in a separate file makes upgrades of clean_form a whole lot easier.

    Before you define anything, import `clean_form.less`.